lethang7794/lethang7794/README.md

 My current stack is Golang, MySQL, React.

-I also have many hands-on experience, projects with MERN stack (MongoDB, ExpressJS, React, Node) when I went to a bootcamp at CoderSchool; and Ruby on Rails when I taught myself web development for more than a year.
+I also have many hands-on experience, projects with

+- MERN stack (MongoDB, ExpressJS, React, Node) when I went to a boot-camp at CoderSchool;
+- Ruby on Rails when I taught myself web development for more than a year.

-## ✅ Things I've done:
+## ✅ Things I've done a long time ago:

 ### **With Ruby on Rails**: